A Spatiotemporal Perspective on Dynamical Computation in Neural Information Processing Systems: A Unifying Perspective

-When we take the above spacetime perspective on neural dynamics and neural representations, we ultimately see that it also allows us to provide a unified view of natural and artificial intelligence.
-Specifically, in the following we will show how many state of the art models such as State Space Models (SSMs) and Transformers may be understood in terms of spacetime dynamics, providing insights into their connection with the brain and how these models may be extended.
+When we take the above spatiotemporal perspective on neural dynamics and neural representations, we see that it provides a unified view of diverse findings in the fields of both natural and artificial intelligence.
+As we have already outlined, our perspective makes a link between the observed traveling-wave-like dynamics of biological neural networks and equivariant structure in artificial neural networks.
+In the following we will describe how both recent and historical findings on dynamics and structured recurrent connectivity may be unified in a spatiotemporal perspective.
+Finally, we will show how many state-of-the-art artificial models such as State Space Models (SSMs) and Transformers may be understood in terms of spatiotemporal dynamics, providing insights into their connection with the brain and how these models may be extended.